 Patients can also report their complaints directly to the OCR, as they are under no obligation to contact the covered entity first.
 Should patients decide to take this direct route, the report can be made via the OCR’s dedicated online complaint portal or by submitting a complaint form that can be sent by email, postal mail, or fax.
 Once again, complaints or reports of suspected HIPAA violations must be made within 180 days of discovery of the problem.
 Precise information such as dates should be included if known, with the overall report being made in as concise and relevant a manner as possible.
 The OCR will then consider the complaint and determine whether the information provided points to a potential HIPAA violation that warrants further investigation.

 Anyone can make a complaint or report a HIPAA violation anonymously.
 It should be noted, however, that the OCR has stated that they will not commence an investigation into a covered entity unless the complainant is named and has provided contact details.

 There are provisions made to protect those who make complaints or report HIPAA violations.
 The OCR must be notified if covered entities try to take retaliatory action against complainants, as this is illegal.
 Should individuals fear reprisals, they can still make their complaint providing their name and contact details, but deny the OCR consent to reveal their identity or identifying information.
 In these cases, the OCR can investigate the covered entity or organization without providing any identifying details to the party under investigation.

-It is strongly advised that HIPAA violation reports include the details of the reporter, as anonymous complaints may not lead to investigations.
-With-holding permission to reveal complainants’ identity may also slow an investigation, potentially leading to further HIPAA violations or more PHI being exposed.
+It is strongly advised HIPAA violation reports include the details of the reporter, as anonymous complaints may not lead to investigations.
+With-holding permission to reveal complainants’ identities may also slow an investigation, potentially leading to further HIPAA violations or more PHI being exposed.